brcontainer/pjax.js/README.md

 ## Automatic Pjax

-The `auto-pjax.js` is a jQuery plugin that uses ajax, `pushState` and automatically detects links and forms, for configure page you need use `id="pjax-container"` in all pages, example:
+The `Pjax.js` is <s>a jQuery plugin</s> script that uses ajax, `pushState` and automatically detects links and forms, for configure page you need use `id="pjax-container"` in all pages, example:

 ```html
 <div id="pjax-container">